MicrosoftContentModerator/samples-fbPageModeration/README.md

 	 fb:PageAccessToken|This is a facebook graph api access token that does not expire and allows the function Hide/Delete posts on your behalf.

- - *Create FBListener* - This function receives events from Facebook
+ - *Create a new HttpTrigger-CShrap function named FBListener* - This function receives events from Facebook
 	 - Click on the "**+**" add to create new function.
 	 - Click on "**create your own custom function**"
 	 - Click on the tile that says "HttpTrigger-CShrap"